spatie/fork/README.md

 We highly appreciate you sending us a postcard from your hometown, mentioning which of our package(s) you are using.
 You'll find our address on [our contact page](https://spatie.be/about-us).
 We publish all received postcards on [our virtual postcard wall](https://spatie.be/open-source/postcards).

+## Requirements

+This package requires PHP 8 and the [pcntl](https://www.php.net/manual/en/intro.pcntl.php) extensions which is installed in many Unix and Mac systems by default.

 ## Installation